Faculty, Alumni and Student Collections

 George Washington University's faculty, alumni and current students are crucial pillars of the GW community, defining campus culture, contributing important scholarship to their respective fields of study, making significant impacts in their chosen areas of work, and giving back to GW in many important ways over their lives.
 Special Collections collects, preserves, and provides access to collections that preserve these contributions for future study.

 Alumni and Student Collections

 The GW University Archives collects materials from alumni and students that documents their experiences in unique ways.
 Although we already have runs of The Hatchet and The Cherry Tree, we welcome donations of materials such as photographs, scrapbooks, diaries and other materials from your student years.
 We are especially interested in collecting records from student groups and smaller student publications, past and present.
-Please contact University Archivist Christie Peterson for additional information about donating your materials.
+Please contact the university archivist for additional information about donating your materials.

 Records from a number of student organizations, as well as alumni can be requested for use in the Special Collections Research Center.
 In particular, the Office of Student Life records contain materials from a variety of student groups.